 Arrange the beat for an artist

 A two-bar loop isn’t a finished beat.
 To make something a rapper or singer can actually write to, build out the arrangement: an intro that introduces the melody, a main section with the full groove, and switch-ups where you change the melody or drop elements out.
 Muting the 808 and hats for a bar before bringing them back creates a powerful hit, and a beat switch halfway through keeps longer tracks interesting.
 These moves turn a loop into a record.
+If you’re still getting comfortable with the fundamentals, our beginner’s guide to making a beat walks through the whole process from scratch.

 Mix so the low end hits